Kimberly J. Benjamin, Founder & Managing Attorney

 The penalties could be severe if the victim is less than 12 years of age and the actor is a persistent or predatory sexual offender.

-However, if the actor is of 21 years of age or older and commits statutory rape with a victim of 17 years of age, it will be regarded as statutory rape in the second degree, which is a Class-D felony under Mo.
+However, if the actor is of 21 years of age or older and commits statutory rape with a victim of 17, it will be regarded as statutory rape in the second degree, which is a Class-D felony under Mo.
 Rev. Stat. § 566.034.
 The penalties for statutory rape in the second degree include maximum imprisonment of 7 years and a minimum fine of $10,000.

-However, if the victim is less than 12 years of age, the penalties would be severe, leading to life imprisonment without being eligible for parole, probation, or conditional releases.
+However, if the victim is less than 12 years of age, the penalties would be severe, leading to life imprisonment without being eligible for parole, probation, or conditional release.

-Second-degree child molestation is a Class B felony, for which the penalties are imprisonment of not less than five years or not more than 15 years.
+Second-degree child molestation is a Class B felony, for which the penalties are imprisonment of under five years or not more than 15 years.

-However, if the offender has prior history records of sex offenses in Missouri or any other jurisdiction, the crime will be regarded as a Class D felony with penalties of 7 years in prison and a $10,000 fine.
+However, suppose the offender has prior history records of sex offenses in Missouri or any other jurisdiction.
+In that case, the crime will be regarded as a Class D felony with penalties of 7 years in prison and a $10,000 fine.

 Sexual abuse will be first-degree if the victim is an incapacitated person incapable of consent or cannot consent.
 This will be regarded as a Class C felony for which a sentence of a minimum of 3 years or a maximum of 10 years with a maximum fine of $10,000.